grscheller/scheller-linux-archive/courses/Udacity/PythonForAI/README.md

 ## 2024-04-17:

 I am giving up trying to put all my LSP infrastructure in a single Python venv.
-Some of this infrastructure seems to need access access to the virtual environment that the code being developed will run in.
+Some of this infrastructure seems to need access to the same venv that the code being developed runs in.

 I have set ve.conf to manage these virtual environments: